chunliu/typescript-react-hot-reload/README.md

 # typescript-react-hot-reload

 This is a very simple template for creating React applications with TypeScript.
-It is configured hot loader to allow changes to be lived reloaded.
+It is configured with hot loader to allow changes to be live reloaded.

 This template is based on the following packages: